-(Pocket-lint) - Twitter has launched a community fact-checking program, called Birdwatch, in the US.
+(Pocket-lint) - Twitter has a community fact-checking program, called Birdwatch in the US.
 Here's everything you need to know.

 What is Twitter Birdwatch?

-Twitter has launched a pilot program, called Birdwatch, that is designed to help prevent the spread of misinformation on the platform.
+Back in January 2021, Twitter launched a pilot program, called Birdwatch, which is designed to help prevent the spread of misinformation on the platform.
 It allows users to fact-check tweets by submitting valuable, contextual notes, but it's currently only available to a select number of US participants.

 Twitter has struggled to prevent users from posting misinformation and propaganda.
 It recently started to label some tweets with wrong or misleading information about the US Presidential election, but many have argued that work is not enough.
 Perhaps Birdwatch is the answer.